 Besides playing the leading role of Frank Gallagher, William H. Macy also portrayed Frank Gallagher's twin brother, Jerry.

 Early in her career, Shanola Hampton guest-starred as a Pep Squad Pepette on Reba (2001) with Steve Howey.
-Ten years later, they play husband and wife on this show.
+Ten years later, they play husband and wife on .Shameless (2011)